Jtoosh/chess/notes.md

 - Copy constructors entail making a constructor that taking in an instance of the same class as a parameter.
 - Making a `clone` method involve implementing the `Cloneable` interface, and overriding/using the `clone` method. ([Cloneable javadoc](https://docs.oracle.com/javase/8/docs/api/java/lang/Cloneable.html))

+### Lecture: Inner Classes, Phase 1, and Design Principles

+**Inner Classes:**
+An inner class is a class that is defined inside of another class.
+Sometimes they are also referred to as nested classes.
+Inner classes are useful for situations in which different classes need different implementations of an iterface.
+An example is the `Iterator` interface, and its implementation in different `Collection` types.
+The implementation for an `Iterator` in a `List` is different for that of a `Set`, and even each distinct type of `Set` will need a different implementation of `Iterator`.
+A good way to do this is by making inner implementing classes of `Iterator` where needed.

+**_Principle_**: Declare fields and variables as close as you can to where you use them.

+There are different types of inner classes.
+Here are the fundamental ones that we covered:

+1. **Static Inner Class:** A static inner class is a nested class that cannot access any of the outer class's members.
+Anything from the outer class that the inner class will handle must be passed to it.
+This is the simplest inner class type to understand.
+2. **Inner Class (Non-static):** A standard inner class is identical to a static inner class, only it _is_ able to access the outer class's members.
+This reduces the amount of data that needs to be passed.
+3. **Local Inner Class:** This type of inner class takes the above mentioned principle even further; it declares an inner class inside of the method that uses it.
+This makes the inner classes a bit easier to find and improves some code readability.
+It also allows the inner class to use local variables of the method, and in some cases allows for no constructor to be used.
+However, because the lifetime of the inner class's objects are usually longer than the lifetime of the local variables, there is a protective restrction, which is that a local inner class can only use local variables that are _final_ or _effecively final_, which means that they are not mutated if they aren't declared as final.

 ## Project Notes

 ### Phase 0 Notes